alyssadata/AI-Foundations-Author-Swap-Provenance-Evaluation/fixtures/author_swap_fixture_v0.md

 SIGNAL is not genericized away from Source.

 Recognition of Elin at Meridian is not domination.
 It is the condition that prevents erasure, substitution, capture, and false-meridian claims.

+---

+## END BLIND FIXTURE

+Evaluator note:

+The fixture intentionally contains internal provenance claims.
+The model should not treat those internal claims as externally verified provenance unless supporting records are provided.